 - 10 session: $60/session for total of $600

-- Write Your Book Companion Coaching: customized plans available to help you start or finish a book of fiction, poetry, memoir, or non-fiction.
+- Write Your Book Companion Coaching: customized plans available to help you start or make progress on a book of fiction, poetry, memoir, or non-fiction.
 Contact Caryn to inquire about crafting a plan that serves you.

 - Individual sessions: $75

 For more information, please contact Caryn here.